Dre Campbell Farm

 Mix a few drops of liquid dish soap into a spray bottle filled with water.
 Gently shake or swirl to combine.

-Next, spray the soapy water directly onto the leaves, especially in areas where you see the flies congregating.
+Next, spray the soapy water directly onto the leaves, focusing on areas where you see the flies.

-You can also make a homemade trap by mixing apple cider vinegar with a little dish soap.
-This will entice the fruit flies, after which they’ll drown when the soap traps them.
+You can also make a homemade trap by mixing apple cider vinegar with dish soap.
+This trap will entice the fruit flies, who drown when the soap traps them.

 6. Basil and Tea Tree Oil Spray